+A missional/missiological ecclesiology can be defined as the biblical understanding of the nature of the church as it exists for the sake of the world.
 This course is designed to establish a biblical framework for missions with a focus on the crucial activities of the church: evangelism, discipleship, and the creation of community.
 The course will examine how these activities integrate for the purpose of seeing God's Kingdom come and His will done on the earth.
-Special attention is given to the development of a clear and compelling articulation of the gospel message, the implications of the Gospel and Christ's Lordship for the life of believers, and the biblical basis of missional church ministry.